 Okavango Delta, Botswana

-Jacana’s five Meru-style tents are built on wooden decks to accentuate the views across the floodplains.
-Each tent has an en suite bathroom that is enclosed but roofless, allowing for showers by starlight -- or by dappled sunlight and shade.
+Jacana’s five Meru-style tents are built on wooden decks to capitalize on the view across the plains.
+Each tent has an en suite bathroom that is enclosed but roofless, allowing for showers by starlight, or in dappled sunlight and shade.
 The camp has a plunge pool for cooling off in the midday sun.
 The main dining area is on an elevated platform between two magnificent sycamore fig trees and is surrounded by a dense grove of wild date palms.
-Downstairs, guests may relax in the cozy bar and lounge with an area for an open fire under the stars.
+Downstairs, guests may relax in the cozy bar and lounge with an open fire pit area under the stars.